Becoming a zoo keeper

 Applying for a position as a Zoo Keeper with Zoos Victoria is slightly complex compared to other advertised roles as you must be on our Preferred Keeper List (see below) in order to be considered for a zoo keeping role.

 Although a qualification is not required to become an entry-level zoo keeper, qualifications are looked upon favourably due to the high number of applications we receive.

 The types of suitable qualifications include:

-- Certificate III in Captive Animals: the Taronga Training Institute currently delivers this course at Melbourne Zoo.
+- Certificate III in Wildlife and Exhibited Animal Care: the Taronga Training Institute currently delivers this course at Melbourne Zoo.

 - Certificates or Diploma in Animal Studies/Care